BuvinJT/distbuilder/docs/LowLevel.md

 this is most often used as a "wrapper" over a deployed executable, bundled with a distribution.
-In some contexts, that wrapper mechanism is implicitly employed by deployment preparing tools the library leans on, and/or is added directly by the library.
+In some contexts, that wrapper mechanism is implicitly employed by deployment preparing tools the library leans on, and/or is added directly by distbuilder code.
 Use of this class allows such to be overridden.

 Constructor: